JMariadlcs/nft-marketplace-frontend-moralis/README.md

     yarn hardhat run scripts/mint-and-list.js --network localhost
     ```

 **🚨SUPER IMPORTANT**: everytime you stop and start again you local hardhat node you must RESET LOCAL CHAIN (moralis Server) for it to continue listening events correctly.
+You should also delete manually database entries on Moralis Database if you are running local blockchain because if you start a new one the past entries are still appearing.

 ### USE CLOUD FUNCTIONS

+Cloud Functions are used to, for example, update Moralis Database table.

 -   Install moralis admin cli: